meshapi/grpc-api-gateway/docs/quickstart/generation.md

 }
 ```

-## Running the service
+## Running the Service

-Let us run it and check that it works okay:
+Let's run it and ensure everything works correctly:

 ```sh
 $ go mod tidy
 $ go run .
 ```

-If everything looks good, let's go to the next part and add the HTTP bindings!
+If everything looks good, let's proceed to the next part and add the HTTP bindings!